Kalatz/exercise_recognition/README.md

 ![Alt text](https://github.com/Kalatz/exercise_recognition/blob/main/Plots/nose%20point%20comparison.png)

 Understanding the data is vital for tackling the problem.
 The plot below is the correlation matrix of all the data.
 All the different points are compared with each other and depicted in a color coded symmetrical matrix.
-The three lighter-colored squares (stronger correlation) in the diagonal are the points in the head and shoulders, hands, pelvis and legs.
+The three lighter-colored squares (stronger correlation) on the diagonal are the points on the head and shoulders, hands, pelvis and legs.

 ![Alt text](https://github.com/Kalatz/exercise_recognition/blob/main/Plots/corrplot.png)